 A business feasibility study is just what it sounds like: a systematic study to understand whether or not a specific project, venture, or approach is feasible.
-The ultimate outcome of any feasibiliy study is a go / no go decision.
-You either move forward or you don't.
+The ultimate outcome of any feasibility report is a go / no go decision.
+You either move forward or you don’t.

 Feasibility Studies: Keys to Success

-The keys to a successful feasibility study include:
+The keys to a successful feasibility analysis include:

 - The project, venture or approach must be sufficiently well defined that specific hypotheses can be tested.
 Without detailed product or service characteristics, nothing can really be determined to any degree of confidence.